tbrowder/Date-Utils/README.md

 This version adds a more general routine to calculate the *weeks-in-month* for any starting day of the week (dow) given its number (Monday through Sunday) as a Raku Date dow in the range 1..7.

-We note the days in a month must be one of 28, 29, 30, or 31.
-Consequently, the minimum number of weeks in a month is four and the maximum is six (when the first week has from one to less than some value depending on the total days in the month).

 Given a calendar week starting on Monday, the Raku Date dow values for a month are shown below along with the corresponding calendar values for a 31-day month starting on a Friday.
 Note there are five calendar weeks consisting of one partial week followed by four full weeks.

     Code             Days